modular analog synthesizer for electronic music

 • Precision voltage references used where pitch can be affected.

-• Circuit boards are compact and parallel to panel
+• Circuit boards are mounted parallel to panel to reduce cabinet depth.

-• Consistant panel layout - text and jack/pot placement.
+• Consistent panel layout - text and jack/pot placement.

-• Sliders are not easy to adjust, only use knobs.
+• Sliders are not easy to adjust, we prefer knobs.

 • Panel sizes compatible with Moog modular.